orangemn6/docs/content/school/biology/cell-membrane-transport.md

 ΨS = -iCRT

 i is the ionization constant, which is 1.0 mole for sucrose.
 C is the molar concentration.
 R is pressure constant.
 T is the temperature in Kelvin, which is Celsius + 273.
-Pure water has 0 moles of glucose, (0 mole concentration) it is as hypotonic as possible..
+Pure water has 0 moles of [[Glucose]], (0 mole concentration) it is as hypotonic as possible..

 #### Other Forms of Transport (Often with Proteins)